bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 Which are clear functions of the basic dimensions of $$\shape{R}$$.
 We don't need to pull out the chain rule through a shape, as that work is already baked into these formulae from the integrals in their construction.
 Observe that the volume calculation for our cuboid beam is equivalent to an approximate Riemann integral with one big element.
 We can work with any kind of geometry across which we can integrate, the trick used by meshless approaches to simulate physics on geometry unsuitable for finite element meshing.
 [Intact Solutions](https://www.intact-solutions.com/) focuses on this kind of approach to simulation, and toolkits like [FEniCS](https://fenicsproject.org/) provide a differentiable physics when meshing is convenient.

-Here, we can just analytically differentiate with respect to $$\point{s}$$:
+Here, we can just analytically differentiate with respect to $$point{s}$$:

 $$\begin{align}
 \pdv{V}{\point{s}} &= (h d, w d) \;, \\[1ex]
 \pdv{\delta}{\point{s}} &= \frac{12 f}{E d} \left(\frac{w^2}{h^3}, -\frac{w^3}{h^4}\right) \;.
 \end{align}$$

-These values, the rows of our design Jacobian $$\pdv{\fitness}{\parameters}$$, are constant with respect to space.
+These values, the rows of our design Jacobian $$\pdv{\fitness}{\parameters}$$, are constant with respect to spce.

 ### Shape, topology, and field optimization

-Modern optimization tools add more parameters to the model, for example this parameterized cantilever from Sandy at Intact, optimized using derivatives with respect to parameters at each arrow:
+Modern optimization tools add more parameters to the model, for example this parameterized cantilever from Sandy at Intact, optimized using derivatives with respect to paameters at each arrow:

 ![A cantilevered beam with several dimensions used to optimize its height over its length.](\assets\blog\Differentiable\IntactShapeOpt.png)